async-devil/note-creator/README.md

 # note-creator
-__Note-creator__ is a console program that operates with notes, could possible be upgraded
+__Note-creator__ is a console program which operates with notes, could possible be upgraded

 ## Requirements
 Git and Node.js installed